Marco Simone Golf and Country Club

 Marco Simone Golf and Country Club (also known as Golf Marco Simone) is a golf course in Guidonia, Rome, Italy.
 It is 10 miles from the city centre of Rome and has 2 golf courses, an 18-hole Championship Course and a 9-hole Resort Course.
-In 2015 it won the bid to host the 2023 Ryder Cup.
+It hosted the 2023 Ryder Cup.

 History

 The golf club was named after the castle of Marco Simone.
 The castle was a Roman fortified manor farm.
 The tower was built approximately in the year 1000 and later in the Middle Ages additional buildings built around it.

 In the 1970s Laura Biagiotti, the Italian high fashion designer, and her husband Gianni Cigna both lived in the restored castle.
 By 1989 the golf course had been designed and built.
 The architects were Jim Fazio and David Mezzacane.
-The golf course was the venue of the 1994 and 2021 Italian Open golf championships, which were won by Eduardo Romero and Nicolai Højgaard respectively.
+The golf course has hosted the Italian Open golf championships four times, most recently in 2023, when Adrian Meronk won with an aggregate score of 271.

-Bidding for the 2022 Ryder Cup
+2023 Ryder Cup

 Ryder Cup Europe only received four bids for the 2022 Ryder Cup when the bidding closed on 30 April 2015.
 On 14 December 2015, Rome announced that it was to host the 2022 Ryder Cup, beating off bids from Germany, Austria and Spain.
 On 8 July 2020, the PGA Tour announced that the 2020 Ryder Cup was postponed by one year due to the impact of the COVID-19 pandemic.
 This consequently pushed to 2022 Ryder Cup back one year to 2023.
+Europe won the 2023 Ryder Cup 161⁄2-111⁄2, regaining it from the United States.